-photon suddenly rises about 4% above the shot noise level at the detection time of the trigger photon, and exponentially decays back to the shot noise level, with a time constant of $\tau_i = 7.2 \pm 0.2\,\mathrm{ns}$ obtained from a fit.
-This can be easily understood by the timing sequence of a cascade decay, where the signal photon heralds the population of the intermediate level, which subsequently decays exponentially, leading to the characteristic decaying envelope of the idler photon according to the Weisskopf-Wigner solution [24, 25].
-The time constants for the exponential rise or fall times are compatible with the distribution of detection time differences we observe in the cascade decay [16], enhanced by the dense atomic ensemble [26].
+In Figure 4(a) the normalized field variance of the idler photon suddenly rises about 4% above the shot noise level at the detection time of the trigger photon, and exponentially decays back to the shot noise level, with a time constant of $\tau_i = 7.2 \pm 0.2$ ns obtained from a fit.
+This can be easily understood by the timing sequence of a cascade decay, where the signal photon heralds the population of the intermediate level, which subsequently decays exponentially, leading to the characteristic decaying envelope of the idler photon according to the Weisskopf-Wigner solution [23, 24].

 The probability of detecting an idler photon given the detection of a signal photon (heralding efficiency) was independently determined with two APDs to be $\eta_i \approx 13\%$ (uncorrected for APD efficiency and optical losses).

-In Figure 4(b) the normalized field variance of the signal photon exponentially increases a few 10 ns before the trigger event to a value of 1.06, and then quickly returns to the shot noise level, with a rise time constant $\tau_s = 7.4 \pm 0.2$ ns obtained from a fit.
+In Fig. 4(b) the normalized field variance of the signal photon exponentially increases a few 10 ns before the trigger event to a value of 1.06, and then quickly returns to the shot noise level, with a rise time constant $\tau_s = 7.4 \pm 0.2$ ns obtained from a fit.
 Here, the suppression of uncorrelated trigger (idler) photons by the etalon E (figure 1(b)) results in a higher heralding efficiency $\eta_s \approx 19\%$, and therefore a higher signal to shot noise level.
+The time constants for the exponential rise and decay profiles are shorter than the lifetime of the intermediate state.
+This is due to collective decay effects observed in dense atomic ensembles [25].
+The measured value is compatible with our previous measurements of the distribution of detection time differences for this optical density [15].